-The mission of JTCC’s Community Outreach program is to promote overall health and wellness and to encourage personal growth through sportsmanship, competitive spirit, independence, and teamwork, opening doors to future success.
+The mission of JTCC’s Community Development programs is to promote overall health and wellness and to encourage personal growth through sportsmanship, competitive spirit, independence, and teamwork, opening doors to future success.

 Instructors utilize a unique combination of tennis instruction and education to reach youth who lack the resources to learn the game of tennis.

-JTCC’s Community Outreach program is based on a mentoring model where high- performing student athletes in their early teens become role models for pre-teen youth in the community.
+JTCC’s Community Outreach program is based on a mentoring model where high- performing student-athletes in their early teens become role models for pre-teen youth in the community.
 Players enrolled in JTCC’s Champions program and JTCC coaches travel to community outreach sites to coach and mentor the participants.
-Every JTCC player and coach commits to 30 hours of grassroots coaching/mentoring each year resulting in many friendships between the mentors and participants.
+Every JTCC player and coach commit to 30 hours of grassroots coaching/mentoring each year resulting in many friendships between the mentors and participants.

 JTCC introduced an academic initiative to its community outreach program in 2013.
 The Academic Creative Engagement Curriculum (ACE) is a nationally accredited, out-of-school time program designed to support and encourage academic achievement, health, wellness, and strengthen life skills.